 Not all job offers are good offers.
 Not all clients are good clients.

 Beyond the money, there needs to be a good fit between you and the potential employer.

-Over time, you’ll learn what ‘good’ opportunities look like vs. ‘bad’ ones.
+Over time, you’ll learn what ‘good’ content writing opportunities look like vs. ‘bad’ ones.
 And the red flags will jump off the page, giving you a bad feeling in the pit of your stomach to avoid that position at all cost.

 Here are a few good examples to look for, along with a few bad ones to avoid.